Clive A. Burden LTD. Rare Maps, Antique Atlases, Books and Decorative Prints

 (A set of word maps of the roads)

-FIRST ISSUE, FIRST EDITION OF THE FIRST DIAGRAMMATIC ROAD MAP OF ENGLAND AND WALES.
+FIRST EDITION, FIRST ISSUE OF THE FIRST DIAGRAMMATIC ROAD MAPS OF ENGLAND AND WALES.
 Five folio pages (405 x 360 mm. each), a couple of rustmarks on one sheet, light centrefold browning, otherwise in good condition.

 Stock number: 9572